open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/spring-boot.md

 linkTitle: Spring Boot
 weight: 30
-description: Spring instrumentation for OpenTelemetry Java cSpell:ignore: autoconfigure datasource logback springboot
+description: Spring instrumentation for OpenTelemetry Java cSpell:ignore: autoconfigure datasource logback springboot springframework
 ---

 You can use the [OpenTelemetry Java agent](..) with byte code instrumentation to